 We also sell lower grade trees at a reduced price, these are not as well developed at this early stage, but will still grow on to become productive mature trees - they might just take a bit longer.
 These smaller trees are sometimes preferred by commercial growers and are particularly useful for espaliers and other trained forms.

-We generally do not supply trees older than 2-3 years, because older trees are much more difficult to transplant successfully.
+We generally do not supply older more mature trees, because older trees are much more difficult to transplant successfully.

 We use virus-indexed rootstocks, which are virus-free at source.
 We use scion material from a wide range of sources, and this is not necessarily virus-free.
 However virus infection can only occur during grafting, and is not soil or air-borne - so would usually be apparent on a tree in the nursery long before trees are harvested for shipping.
 We do not test for fireblight since this is now endemic in most areas.
 We wash trees prior to shipping to reduce the risk of fireblight spores being transported with the trees.
 We routinely conduct phytosanitary checks for trees being sent to California, and we can arrange tests for other areas on request (there is a small charge for this).